Understanding the Real Risks of Laser Eye Surgery

 Corneal ectasia Extremely rare Can be mitigated by screening for keratoconus or unusually thin corneas using Artemis Insight 100

-Epithelial erosion Rare (1 in 500), more in older patients Can be identified prior to surgery; can be managed by a bandaged contact lens
+Epithelial erosion Rare (1 in 500), more in older patients Can be identified before surgery; can be managed by a bandaged contact lens

 Epithelial ingrowth Rare (1 in 100) Can be corrected with an enhancement